opensafely/documentation/docs/study-def-expectations.md

 ## Defining `return_expectations`

 Every variable in a study definition must have a `return_expectations` argument defined (with the exception of the `population` variable).
 This defines the general shape or distribution of the variables in the dummy data used for developing the code.
 It is currently relatively unsophisticated; each variable is generated independently of all others.
 This is sufficient for testing that it is possible to run your study from start to finish in most cases, but sometimes not.
-You can find (and contribute to!) discussions on improving the dummy data framework [here](https://github.com/opensafely/cohort-extractor/issues/221).
+You can find (and contribute to!) discussions on improving the [dummy data framework](https://github.com/opensafely/cohort-extractor/issues/221).

 ### Specifying default distributions